GMOD/Apollo/docs/Setup.md

-While the shortcut `apollo deploy` takes care of basic application deployment, understanding the full build process of Web Apollo 2.0 can help you to optimize and improve your deployed instances.
+While the shortcut `apollo deploy` takes care of basic application deployment, understanding the full build process of Apollo can help you to optimize and improve your deployed instances.

 To learn more about the architecture of webapollo, view the [architecture guide](Architecture.md) but the main idea here is to learn how to use `apollo release` to construct a build that includes javascript minimization